 Marina Vela is a big marina close to the city centre and the beaches.
 You can reach it quickly with your boat or yacht from the open sea.
 This marina provides several innovative facilities and quality accommodation like the famous Hotel W. There are 136 moorings, all with first-class services to hand.

 Walking along the marina, you can see elegant yachts and ships.
-There is a pleasant promenade around the port reaching to Barceloneta beach, the main beach in the city.
+There is a pleasant promenade around the port reaching Barceloneta beach, the main beach in the city.
 This area is always busy, full of tourists and young people having a great time.
-It’s very common to eat a typical Paella dish while looking at the fantastic boats.
+Also, it’s common to eat a typical Paella dish while looking at the fantastic boats.

 Barcelona’s Olympic Marina is the perfect place to enjoy all types of leisure activities.
 It’s very close to the city’s most popular beaches, better known as La Barceloneta.
-It is one of the most exciting tourist spots with an extensive choice of restaurants and clubs.
+It is one of the most exciting tourist spots with an extensive restaurant and clubs choice.
 Olympic Marina is vast, with 740 moorings including 85 modern commercial establishments.

-Here you can see the two famous identical buildings, the Art Hotels and Mapfre Tower.
-Many restaurants serve typical local seafood as “La Paella” and along the beach, you can take a mojito in a Spanish beach kiosk, called “chiringuito”.
+You can see the two famous identical buildings, the Art Hotels and Mapfre Tower.
+Many restaurants serve typical local seafood as “La Paella“, and along the beach, you can take a mojito in a Spanish beach kiosk, called “Chiringuito”.

 Port Forum Marina

-Port Forum Marina is another big marina surrounded by palm trees.
-It is situated in the most rural part of the city and therefore one of the prettiest locations.
-There is a direct connection to the city centre by public transport through the closed metro station Maresme/Forum.
+Port Forum Marina is another big marina surrounded by palm trees, It’s is situated in the most rural part of the city and therefore one of the prettiest locations to keep a boat.
+There is a direct connection to the city centre from Port Forum by public transport through the closed metro station Maresme/Forum.
 Port Forum has a private dock with 170 berths and an outer wharf with 31 berths for bigger boats.
 The berths provide all the most up to date services.

 Close to the marina, there is a more significant shopping centre in Catalonia’s, called Diagonal Mar.
 It is a massive three-story shopping centre; it’s home to some of the most exclusive shops, cinemas, restaurants and recreation activities one can find in Spain.